 - From 150Hz to 300Hz you can add a little panning, but my recommendation is that it should not go over 25% stereo.

-- The following area, between 300 and 400Hz you can set the stereo to a maximum of 50%.
+- In the following area, between 300 and 400Hz you can set the stereo to a maximum of 50%.

 - After that, between 400Hz and 600Hz, you can go to up to 75% panning.

 - Over 600Hz you can go to maximum panning.
 All the frequencies are 100% stereo.

 The low frequencies should always be kept on mono.
 Everything under 200 Hz should be transmitted through a single channel(mono).
 This means you should add no panning, detuned, or any other volume variation between the left and right channel.

 What is audio panning?
 Panning is in fact, a type of balance, and it works like this: when the left side volume increases the right side volume decreases, and the other way around.
 The volume will always compensate between the left and the right side.
 This energy that increases on one side decreases on the other.

 You might be asking yourself why do the low frequencies need to remain on mono?
 The answer is simple: The low frequencies have a reduced number of vibrations per second(Hz).
 This makes them unstable.
-When you add left or right panning or other effect that changes the left-right volume they loose energy.
+When you add left or right panning or another effect that changes the left-right volume they lose energy.
 Music is not an exact science!
 If in math 3+2 is always 5, in music is not always like that.
-This is way you should experiment things yourself!
+This is why you should experiment with things yourself!
 It’s not a rule to always keep the bass at 100% mono.

-There are producers and sound engineers that use the stereo separation in unique ways.
+There are producers and sound engineers that use stereo separation in unique ways.
 As an example, some producers keep certain instruments on the left side, while they set the others on the right side.
 This method is used in order to separate the 2 channels.

 In a mix, there should be a balance between these two channels.
 Imagine how it would be like if you would keep all the frequencies on the left side?
 Or how would it be if you would keep all the frequencies on the right side?